Tdas-christ/NikolAI/README.md

-# Real-Time Face Emotion Detection and Music Recommendation Application
+# NikolAI- Emotion-Responsive Music Player

-This project uses computer vision and deep learning to detect facial emotions in real-time and recommend songs based on the detected emotion.
+This project uses computer vision and deep learning to detect facial emotions in real-time and recommend songs based on the detected emotion on Raspberry Pi.

 ## Prerequisites